kedro-org/kedro-viz/CONTRIBUTING.md

 ### JavaScript unit and component tests

-Kedro-Viz uses [Jest](https://jestjs.io/) for running JavaScript tests, with [Enzyme](https://enzymejs.github.io/enzyme/) and [Testing-Library](https://testing-library.com/) to mount React components and mock the DOM.
+Kedro-Viz uses [Jest](https://jestjs.io/) for running JavaScript tests, and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) to mount React components and mock the DOM.
 You can run tests as follows:

 ```bash
 npm test